EduardoRodriguesF/quartz/doc/quartz.1.md

 ## edit
 Open an editor to modify endpoint in use.

-The original file is used, so malformed TOML files might break the endpoint alltogether.

 The editor it uses is configured through *config* command, which is **vim(1)** by default.